Kitware/CMake/Help/command/add_library.rst

   add_library(<name> OBJECT <src>...)

-Creates a special "object library" target.
+Creates an :ref:`Object Library <Object Libraries>`.
 An object library compiles source files but does not archive or link their object files into a library.
 Instead other targets created by :command:`add_library` or :command:`add_executable` may reference the objects using an expression of the form ``$<TARGET_OBJECTS:objlib>`` as a source, where ``objlib`` is the